You are leaving risk-strategies.com

-According to National Safety Council, driver error is the single biggest cause of motor vehicle accidents.
-Therefore, the drivers you hire, employees or contracting independent drivers, are critical to your success at controlling losses.
+In your world courier and same-day delivery, it comes as no surprise that driver error is the single biggest cause of motor vehicle accidents, that according to the National Safety Council.
+The drivers you hire, employees or contracting independent drivers, are a critical component to your success in controlling losses.

-When employing fleet drivers, you can - and should - do more in the way of significant testing, training, and ongoing inspections.
-After all, other things being equal, you can't expect a driver to take as much care with your property as their own.
+To help mitigate potential loses, there are initiative-taking steps you can take to help drive better results.
+Those include significant testing, training, and ongoing inspections.
 Make sure to document your loss control and safety standards.
 Not only will documentation ensure better compliance, but it also will help you reap the lower insurance rates available to companies that can demonstrate their commitment to professional hiring standards.
-The modest investment will pay off handsomely, and will also help ensure that standards are maintained after your focus moves on to other areas.

 List the drivers' names and set up columns for the following: